mco-gh/bg-backend/README.md

 }
 ```

+### Bar and Off Positions
+- **Bar:** Checkers that have been hit are placed on the bar
+  - `whiteBar`: Count of white checkers on the bar
+  - `blackBar`: Count of black checkers on the bar
+  - Players must re-enter from the bar before making other moves
+  - Use `fromPointIndex: -1` to move from bar

+- **Off:** Checkers that have been borne off (removed from the board)
+  - `whiteOff`: Count of white checkers borne off
+  - `blackOff`: Count of black checkers borne off
+  - Players can only bear off when all checkers are in their home board
+  - Use `toPointIndex: 24` (white) or `-1` (black) to bear off
+  - Game is won when a player bears off all 15 checkers

 ### Initial Board Setup
 - Points are indexed 0-23
 - White pieces start at points: 0 (2), 11 (5), 16 (3), 18 (5)
 - Black pieces start at points: 23 (2), 12 (5), 7 (3), 5 (5)
+- White's home board: points 18-23
+- Black's home board: points 0-5

 ## Development